MaxGrtz/ann_w_tf/README.md

 There are essentially three parts to this preparation: creating target labels, splitting of the data into subsequences, and normalization.

 1. Creating Target Labels

 As target labels for the predictions of our RNN we did choose the features of the following day.
 It was necessary to predict all features of the following day and not only the price because in the actual testing phase we wanted to propagate predictions into the future up to the prediction horizon we decided on, so the output of our network actually had to be a valid input to the network as well.

 2. Splitting of the Data into Subsequences

 As usual the Truncated Backpropagation through Time (TBTT) algorithm is used for training the RNN, which required to split the complete timeseries of the feature data and corresponding labels into subsequences of a defined length.
 To increase the number of available training examples we chose to create overlapping subsequences (shifted by one day).
 Furthermore we split the list of those subsequences into training and validation data, were about 10% of the subsequences closest to the current date are used as validation data.
 Additionally we created non overlapping subsequences (of the same length) as inputs for the final predictions.

 3. Normalization

 For normalization it seemed to be optimal to normalize every subsequence individually.
-We used the following formula to normalize the i'th datapoint in a subsequence: $n_i = \frac{p_i}{p_0} - 1$ such that $p_0$ has the value 0 following $p_i$ are measured relative to the first datapoint of a sequence.
+We used the following formula to normalize the i'th datapoint in a subsequence: n_i = (p_i/p_0) - 1 such that p_0 has the value 0 following $p_i$ are measured relative to the first datapoint of a sequence.
-The training and validation data could be normalized in advance, whereas the prediction data had to be normalized during the prediction process since the $p_0$ values of each subsequence had to be stored to invert the normalization for the RNN outputs with the formula: $p_i = (n_i + 1) * p_0$.
+The training and validation data could be normalized in advance, whereas the prediction data had to be normalized during the prediction process since the p_0 values of each subsequence had to be stored to invert the normalization for the RNN outputs with the formula: p_i = (n_i + 1) * p_0.

 ### 2.5 Model Architecture and Training
 As already mentioned the RNN was designed using the Tensorflow framework and we designed the network such that most essential parameters defining the network structure and the training process can be adjusted under the "Training and Model Configurations" section of the Jupyter Notebook.
 Those parameters are: Validation Data Ratio, Subsequence Length, Prediction Horizon, LSTM Sizes, Batch Size, Learning Rate and Number of Epochs.

  - Validation Data Ratio: defines as a decimal the percentage of data we want to use as validation data

  - Subsequence Length: as already mentioned defined the length of data sequences (for the TBTT algorithm)

  - Prediction Horizon: defines how many days we want to predict into the future in the final predictions

  - LSTM Sizes: is a list of integers defining the number of nodes in each LSTM layer (hidden state and cell state therefore having the same number of nodes)

  - Batch Size: number of subsequences used for a single training step ie. weight update (averaging over the loss of the individual sequences)

  - Learning Rate: controlling the size of the update step in parameter space

  - Number of Epochs: defines how many times the training data is passed through for training

 1. Architecture - Graph definition

 First we defined placeholder for the input batch (one for feature input and one for target labels) and for the hidden and cell state of the LSTM layers.
 The RNN itself consists of tf.nn.rnn_cell.LSTMCell objects for each LSTM layer with the state sizes defined in the parameter LSTM Sizes.
 As activate function for each Cell we did chose tanh.
 Each LSTM Cell, representing a Layer of the RNN, is wrapped in a Dropout layer with a dropout of 5% (only for training phase as indicated by a training-flag boolean placeholder) for regularization purposes (to avoid overfitting to the training data).
 The wrapped LSTM cells are than stacked using the tf.nn.rnn_cell.MultiRNNCell API, creating the complete RNN.
 Afterwards the computations are defined, where the tf.nn.dynamic_rnn is used to run the calculations for the input batch, given the current RNN state.
 The outputs are the corresponding predictions for every sequence of the input batch and the final state of the RNN.
 The prediction output of the RNN is then mapped to the correct output dimensions by a final linear dense layer.
 The loss is calculated as the mean squared error (MSE) between the output of the dense layer and the target values.
 To minimize the loss we decided on the ADAM Optimizer, with the defined Learning rate parameter as starting learning rate.

 2. Training, Validation and Prediction

 The training consisted of the defined number of epochs.
 Each epoch the training data was shuffeled and split according to the defined batch size.
 The RNN state was set to all zeros at the beginning of every epoch as well.
 One Training step was performed for every batch and the state of final state of the RNN after every trainingstep was propagated to the next.
 For the validation data we wanted to check every sequence individually (and not cut off any by splitting them into batches), so we duplicated the every single sequence (depending on the batch size) such that it had the correct dimensions for the batch placeholder of the RNN.
 The same manipulation was applied to the test data to accomodate for the fact that we wanted to get predictions for every sequence individually.
 The loss for training and validation are written to the train and validation files in the summary folder and can be visualized using tensorboard.